whg-training/whg-training-resources/docs/programming/programming_with_gene_annotations3/008_Converting_gff_to_sqlite.md

 </TabItem>
 </Tabs>

-Your program is already runnable!
-Try it:
+Your program is already runnable.
+Try it from a command-line:

 <Tabs groupId="language">
 <TabItem value="R" label="In R">